teb111/Image-Gallery/README.md

 # Image-Gallery
-An Image Gallery with inspiration
+This is just a dummy Image Gallery with inspiration